D101028/The-Pygame-RPG-Maker/Tutorial/map-data.md

     The condition for whether to select this page.

-    The value can be a string or null (null for true).
+    The value can be a string or null (null for default).
 The string law is showed below.

     - `s[switch-name]`